This is what you can do if the IND rejects your asylum application

 If you appeal to the court against the IND's decision, you may remain in the Netherlands until the court makes a decision.

-If the court decides that the IND did not carry out the procedure properly, the IND must make a new decision.
-If the court decides that the IND did carry out the procedure properly, you can discuss with your lawyer what you want to do then.
-You have 3 options:
+If the court rules that the IND did not conduct the procedure correctly, the IND must issue a new decision.
+If the court rules that the IND did conduct the procedure correctly, you can discuss with your lawyer what you wish to do next.
+You have three options: appeal to a higher court, return to your country of origin, or submit a new asylum application.
+Would you like to know more about submitting a new or repeat asylum application, and would you like to know in which situations you can do this?